open-neuromorphic/open-neuromorphic.github.io/content/english/workshops/elm-neuron-efficient-expressive-cortical-neuron-model-solve-long-horizon-tasks/index.md

 ---
-title: "The ELM Neuron: an Efficient and Expressive Cortical Neuron Model Can Solve Long-Horizon Tasks."
+title: "The ELM Neuron: An Efficient and Expressive Cortical Neuron Model Can Solve Long-Horizon Tasks."
 author:
 - Aaron Spieler
 date: 2024-02